List of Generator Rex characters: Dr. Cesar Salazar

 Cesar Salazar (voiced by Freddy Rodriguez) is Rex's long-lost Argentinian/Mexican older brother in his late twenties and one of the surviving scientists of the Nanite Project alongside Dr. Peter Meecham, Van Kleiss. and Dr. Gabriel Rylander, who he managed to partially return to life.
 Alongside his parents, he secretly programmed the five Meta Nanites to obey only Rex, with the fifth and strongest one being injected into fifteen-year-old Rex by Rylander, who was killed alongside Van Kleiss one year ago.
 In the six months after Rex's sudden "disappearance", Cesar had kept his cover in giving the all-powerful God Code to his younger brother, even if it meant appearing as an unfeeling enemy in his eyes.
 It is later revealed he was merely playing along with the Consortium and Black Knight's schemes for world domination for Rex to acquire five the Meta Nanites' abilities at their fullest.

 Side characters

-Benjamin Kirby Tennyson
+Ben Tennyson

 Ben Tennyson (voiced by Yuri Lowenthal) is a sixteen-year-old teenager who wields the Ultimatrix, formerly the Omnitrix, which allows him to transform into aliens.
 In Heroes United, he arrives in Rex's world through a space-time rift in the Null Void and helps him battle Alpha.
 Ultimately, he returns Alpha to its interdimensional prison in the form of Upchuck.